 The Czech Republic is for many years a solid recipient for foreign investments and the ideal destination for generating huge incomes in varied industries.
 The legislation of foreign investments in the Czech Republic offers equality in terms of business rules for both local and foreign investors.
 The appealing tax system and the labor force are also in the attention of international investors looking for a business in the Czech Republic.
 You might also find interesting the following statistics and information about companies and investments in this country:

-- Around USD 9,479 million represented the FDI flow in the Czech Republic last year.
+- Around USD 189 billion represented the total FDI stock in the Czech Republic in 2019.

-- According to the “2019 Doing Business Report”, the Czech Republic ranks 35th out of 190 worldwide economies.
+- According to the “2020 Doing Business Report”, the Czech Republic ranked 41st out of 190 worldwide economies.

-- Foreign direct investments in the form of Greenfield Investments have been directed in the Czech Republic in 2018 in a total of 132 projects.
+- Foreign direct investments in the form of Greenfield Investments in the Czech Republic summed up around USD 2,1 billion.

 - Income tax reliefs for up to 10 years are available for entrepreneurs creating manufacturing companies or investing in the ones already established.